lordfeck/burnsrv_ts/util/controlsrv_setup/README.md

 This script will fully install a controlsrv machine.

-* Check that ports 80 and 1935 are free
+* Check that port 80 is free.
 * Setup Nginx (if not already installed)
 * Installs fcgiwrap.
 * Create dirs for both HTML and scripts, then copies these across.